-In June 2014 GasNet joined the beforeUdig service, which enables anyone undertaking excavation works to obtain information on the location of underground pipes and cables in and around any proposed dig site, helping to protect themselves and assets during these works.
+In June 2014 GasNet joined the beforeUdig service, which enables anyone undertaking excavation works to obtain information on the location of underground pipes and cables in and around any proposed dig site, helping to protect themselves and other's assets during their works.
 It provides a 'one stop shop' for contractors to communicate their planned activities with utilities and asset owners by providing a single point of request for information as to where underground assets are located.